 According to the Centers for Disease Control and Prevention (CDC), breathing in the tiny carcinogen can lead to silicosis, an irreversible disease, as well as lung cancer, airway diseases and pulmonary tuberculosis.
 Exposure to these compounds may also be related to the development of chronic renal disease, development of autoimmune disorders and also have other bad health outcomes.
 And, although no studies have been conducted specifically relating to children's play spaces, the Environmental Protection Agency warns that exposure to silica is bad news, regardless of the source.

-But, the good news is it's preventable.
+The good news is it's preventable.

 The most important — and easiest — way to shield your little ones from toxic sandbox sand is to opt for safe sandbox sand or other play sand alternative.
 "A safe sandbox is all about sand not containing health hazards such as microcrystalline silica," explains Cicone.
 "Silica-free sand contains no known hazardous substances," making it a safe sandbox option for your child to dive in and get dirty with.